PlayStation Portable (PSP) Architecture

 Observations

 As evidenced, the PSP inherits various features from the PS2.
-The difference, however, is that functionality is now hardwired in the silicon, as opposed to offering many general-purpose programmable units (which require manual work to set them up).
-I presume this was done for two reasons: to use fewer transistors (so it fits in Tachyon and the board remains ‘portable’) and to facilitate porting PS2 codebases to the new console.
+The difference, however, is that much of this functionality is now hardwired into the silicon, as opposed to offering many general-purpose programmable units (which require manual setup).
+I presume this was done for two reasons: to use fewer transistors (so it fits in Tachyon and the board remains ‘portable’) and to facilitate the porting of PS2 codebases to the new console.

-To show how this system impacted model design and to help compare it to the PS2 and Nintendo DS, here are two examples of models designed for the PSP.
-Don’t forget the viewer is interactive!
+To show how this arrangement influenced model design, and to help compare it to the PS2 and Nintendo DS, here are two examples of models designed for the PSP.

 Metal Gear Solid: Portable Ops Plus (2006).